TurboTax will show you the money-saving tax deductions you can take as a small business owner.

 - Shipping items such as samples or display materials

-- Maintaining your own vehicle if you use your car or truck for business travel.
+- Using your own vehicle for business travel.
 You can choose between deducting actual expenses or taking the standard mileage rate.

 - Tolls and parking